suaracahaya/xkcd_parser_py3/README.md

 Next plan:
 - Add script to name the image with .jpg
 - Add script to save (append) comic info into a txt file

+2014/06/11 17:33
+- Complete script to add the image filename with .jpg, also add comic no.
+- Complete script to save (append) comic info into a txt file

+Enjoy!